 A distinguishing characteristic of Plunkett Cooney has been its continued focus on recruiting and retaining a diverse workforce.
 In 2002, the firm established a Diversity Committee, which set out to create a 10-point plan for improving internal diversity and increasing the firm’s already solid employee retention rate.
 The firm’s “Great Place to Work” initiative, diversity training curriculum and formal mentoring program all had their genesis in this committee’s deliberations.
 As a result, the firm saw double digit percentage increases in the pool of diversity candidates from which to hire.

 In 2005 and 2008, Multi-Cultural Law magazine named Plunkett Cooney one of its Top Law Firms for Diversity.
 In 2012, the National Law Journal indicated the firm was among its Top 15 law firms nationally for female diversity among shareholders.
-Also in 2012, the American Heart Association named the firm a “Fit Friendly” workplace.
-Based on extremely positive employee feedback, the Detroit Free Press and the Michigan Business & Professional Association recognized the firm’s retention efforts, naming the firm among its “Top Work Places” for several consecutive years.
+Based on employee feedback, the Detroit Free Press and the Michigan Business & Professional Association recognized the firm’s retention efforts, naming the firm among its “Top Work Places” for several consecutive years.
+In 2018, Plunkett Cooney was named by Crain's Detroit Business as its inaugural Law Firm of the Year!

 While the firm’s first century of distinctive service has come to pass, the men and women of Plunkett Cooney remain focused on the decades ahead as they strive to build upon the legacy started in 1913 by one man in the unassuming offices of Detroit’s Dime Building.